place Case Studies

 • The new raw materials and biocomposites made thereof lack the technical and commercial reach with economies of scale that have been developed over time for conventional materials such as wood and aluminium.

 • True pricing, applying shadow prices for environmental costs and social impact, can stimulate the introduction of biocomposites.
-Unfortunately, the sustainability value of bio-based materials is not fully recognized in the Environmental Cost Indicators (ECI), as the applicable Life Cycle Assessment (LCA) calculation rules are such that long-term carbon sequestration in products does not count in the end-to-end carbon footprint.
+Unfortunately, the sustainability value of bio-based materials is not fully recognized in the Environmental Cost Indicators (ECI), as the applicable Life Cycle Assessment (LCA) calculation rules (applied in the Netherlands) are such that long-term carbon sequestration in products does not count in the end-to-end carbon footprint.

 Outcome of assessments

-LCA and EPDs for the new materials are not yet available.
+NPSP is developing LCA and EPDs for the new materials.
 In the Netherlands, to include a material in the ECI of a building, this material must be included in the National Environmental Database (NMD, 2020).
 This requires a standardized and often quite costly LCA study of the material.
 These can only be pursued for selected materials with sufficient technical maturity and potential.
-However, the carbon footprint analysis showed promising results, especially for the fully bio-based variants, which show negative kg CO2 eq when CO2 sequestration is included.
+The carbon footprint analysis shows promising results, especially for the fully bio-based variants, which show negative kg CO2 eq when CO2 sequestration is included.

-A human health quantitative risk assessment has been performed based on Inductively Coupled Plasma Mass Spectrometry (ICP-MS) analysis for heavy metals and dangerous substances such as resin compounds (e.g., styrene and furfuryl alcohol) with QCRA and QMRA methods used in both deterministic and stochastic modes.
+TU Delft performed a human health quantitative risk assessment based on Inductively Coupled Plasma Mass Spectrometry (ICP-MS) analysis for heavy metals and dangerous substances such as resin compounds (e.g., styrene and furfuryl alcohol) with QCRA and QMRA methods used in both deterministic and stochastic modes.
 Additionally, environmental quantitative risk assessment has been performed based on data collected during the laboratory leaching tests conducted at TU Delft and following the European guidelines for environmental risk assessment framework using the ratio PEC/PNEC to assess risks.
 Where PEC is the Predicted Effects Concentrations, represented by leaching tests results, and PNEC is the Predicted No-Effects Concentration, collected from ECHA (European Chemicals Agency) database.
-Then, a leaching-oriented Environmental Risk Analysis (ERA) for bank protection elements made of new bio-composite materials was performed.
-This assessment took into account the actual flow rate in the canal and the canal dimensions, in addition to leaching tests and other data.
-In the practical case, all leaching values stayed below the applicable risk limits.
+Then, a leaching-oriented Environmental Risk Analysis (ERA) for bank protection elements and façade elements made of new bio-composite materials were performed.
+These assessments took into account the environmental conditions for this, as well as leaching tests and other data.
+In the practical case, all leaching values remained below the applicable risk limits.

 Legislation and policy recommendations

-Relevant EU legislation (direct or indirect) includes: EU Green Deal, Circular Economy Action Plan (COM/2020/98 final), EU Waste Framework Directive (2008/98/EC), EU Urban Waste Water Treatment Directive, EU Drinking Water Directive, EU Water Framework Directive, EN 15804:2012+A2:2019, product category rules (PCR) for Type III environmental declarations for construction products and services, EU Nature Restoration Law, Water Framework Directive, (Forthcoming) EU policy framework on bio-based, biodegradable and compostable plastics.
+Relevant EU legislation, direct or indirect, includes: EU Green Deal, Circular Economy Action Plan (COM/2020/98 final), EU Waste Framework Directive (2008/98/EC), EU Urban Waste Water Treatment Directive (91/271/EC), EU Drinking Water Directive (2020/2184), EU Water Framework Directive (2000/60/EC), Single Market for Green Products Initiative including the evolving EN 15804:2012+A2:2019, product category rules (PCR) for Type III environmental declarations for construction products and services, and the EU policy framework on bio-based, biodegradable and compostable plastics.

-Relevant national (NL) legislation and policies includes: Environmental Management Act (Wet Milieubeheer), which includes NL implementation of the Waste Directive (ch.10), Water Act (Water Wet), among others regulates water management systems and explains the tasks and organisation of the water authorities, National Waste Management Plan (Landelijk Afvalbeheerplan (LAP), a policy framework for waste in the Dutch circular economy), Green Deal Raw Materials ‐ Union of Water Authorities (Green Deal Grondstoffen Unie van Waterschappen, C‐174), attempts to strengthen the economy while simultaneously decreasing the dependence on fossil energy and scarce natural resources.
-It does so by promoting and increasing the amount of resources from sewage water, Bio-based Delta (NL).
+Relevant national (NL) legislation and policies includes: the Environmental Management Act (Wet Milieubeheer), which includes NL implementation of the Waste Directive (ch.10), the Water Act (Water Wet), among others regulates water management systems and explains the tasks and organisation of the water authorities, the National Waste Management Plan (Landelijk Afvalbeheerplan (LAP), a policy framework for waste in the Dutch circular economy), the Green Deal Raw Materials Union of Water Authorities (Green Deal Grondstoffen Unie van Waterschappen, C‐174), which attempts to strengthen the economy while simultaneously decreasing the dependence on fossil energy and scarce natural resources by promoting and increasing the recovery of usable raw materials from wastewater, and the National Approach to Biobased Construction (Nationale Aanpak Biobased Bouwen, NABB), a stimulus program aimed at rapidly scaling up the market for biobased raw materials in construction, which - not coincidentally - includes SMART targets with regard to the processing of biobased materials in, among other things, road furniture and bank protection applications.